Nuclear disarmament essay contest

 - Include in the subject line: Essay contest_Teacher name_ School name

+International Campaign to Abolish Nuclear Weapons (ICAN) is a coalition of non-governmental organizations in over one hundred countries promoting adherence to and implementation of the United Nations Treaty on the Prohibition of Nuclear Weapons.
 The Hiroshima Nagasaki Day Coalition (HNDC) brings together local peace and community groups to remember the loss of lives from the atomic bombings of Hiroshima and Nagasaki in 1945 and works to educate the public on the dangers of nuclear weapons.
 Every year in August, the HNDC organizes Toronto’s commemoration for Hiroshima and Nagasaki at Toronto City Hall, as well as performs outreach throughout the year on issues related to nuclear disarmament.
 Setsuko Thurlow is its founding member.